MobileSheets

 The Image Overlay

-8 - The Image Overlay
+20 - The Image Overlay

 Quick Setlist Editing

 After a song or setlist has been loaded, you will be able to see all of the songs in the current setlist as shown above.
 If you load an individual song, it is not technically a part of any setlist, so “Setlist – Unnamed” will be shown.
-At any time, you can add additional songs to what is currently being viewed by clicking the button and selecting a song from the list that is presented.
-If you add songs to an unnamed setlist, and then want to save what you have done, you can click the button to create a new setlist.
+At any time, you can add additional songs to what is currently being viewed by clicking the add song button and selecting a song from the list that is presented.
+If you add songs to an unnamed setlist, and then want to save what you have done, you can click the save button to create a new setlist.
 A dialog will pop up requesting the name for the new setlist.
 Once saved, you can access this setlist from your library like any other.
-If you make changes to an existing setlist, these are considered temporary changes and will not be saved unless you click the button.
+If you make changes to an existing setlist, these are considered temporary changes and will not be saved unless you click the save button.
 You can also delete songs from the current setlist by pressing and holding on one of the songs, and selecting the delete option from the menu.
 You also have the ability to reorder the songs using the drag handles.
-The button will load up the current setlist in the Setlist Editor dialog.
+The edit setlist button will load up the current setlist in the Setlist Editor dialog.
 You cannot load unnamed setlists in the editor dialog, so the edit button is disabled unless a setlist was initially loaded, or the current setlist is saved.
 Note that if you have unsaved changes, and you try to the edit the current setlist, it will warn you about discarding those changes unless you save first.

 Bookmarks